willyrgf/asterisk/README.roibos-cng.txt

 -----------------------------
   - Check how this affects RTP bridge and queue bridge
   - Add CN support in SDP for outbound calls
-  - As step 2, add silence detection to calls
-  	- Measure noise level
-  	- Start sending CNG
-  	- Listen for talk detection
-  	- Stop sending CNG, send media
-  - Ask Matt J and File about frame hooks and how this solution should look

 Done:
   - Support in core bridge